Dan Higgins

-Dan Higgins (born January 28, 1957 in Boston, Massachusetts) is an American saxophone and woodwind player.
-He has worked with such artists as John Williams, Seth MacFarlane, Aerosmith, Stevie Wonder, Neil Diamond, Al Jarreau, Maroon 5, Kenny Loggins, Barry Manilow, Elton John, Go West, The Temptations, Lionel Richie, Joe Cocker, Lisa Stansfield, and Eros Ramazzotti.
+Dan Higgins (born January 28, 1957, in Boston, Massachusetts, United States) is an American saxophone and woodwind player.
+He has worked with such artists as John Williams, Seth MacFarlane, Aerosmith, Stevie Wonder, Neil Diamond, Al Jarreau, Maroon 5, Kenny Loggins, Barry Manilow, Elton John, Go West, The Temptations, Lionel Richie, Joe Cocker, Luis Miguel, Lisa Stansfield, and Eros Ramazzotti.
 He has over 800 motion picture soundtracks to his credit.
 He is also known as the saxophone sound of Bleeding Gums Murphy from The Simpsons.

-Dan Higgins graduated from North Texas State University.
+Higgins graduated from North Texas State University.